abridged/collabland-dev/docs/common-reference-docs/3-configuring-rules.md

 ]
 ```

-Collab.Land supports many fungible and non-fungible tokens on many chains.
-Please see below for more information on defining TGRs.
-Example reuest for the token gating API:
+Collab.Land supports fungible and non-fungible tokens on many chains.
+See below for more information on the different properties that can be used to define different types of TGRs.

-Note: * indicates a required field.
+> Note: (*) indicates a required field.

 ```json
 {